-At the end of each respective sports season (fall, winter, and spring) all Varsity athletes are invited to attend our seasonal sports assembly which will take place after hours at Calvary Christian Academy.
-This event is held as a celebration of the achievements of the teams and student-athletes and a time of fellowship for all athletes, parents, and coaches in their respective seasons.
-At the seasonal sports assembly, four awards are given to players on each of the varsity teams as well as the four-year award.
+At the end of the school year, all Varsity athletes are invited to attend our Sports Award Assembly which will take place at Calvary Christian Academy.
+This event is held as a celebration of the achievements of the teams and student-athletes.
+It is also a time of fellowship for student-athletes, coaches, and parents.
+Three awards are given to players on each of the varsity teams as well as the four-year award and scholar athlete medal.

-Outstanding Achievement: (recognizes talent, work ethic and commitment)
+Outstanding Achievement: (recognizes talent, work ethic, and commitment)

 This award is given to an athlete that throughout the course of the season has shown outstanding achievement in all aspects of the game.
 This athlete is motivated and highly skilled.
-This athlete's outstanding achievement is not only recognized by their coach but also by the PIAA Bicentennial League through their nomination to the league's All-Star Team.
+This athlete's outstanding achievement is not only recognized by his/her coach, but also by the PIAA Bicentennial League through their nomination to the league's All-Star Team.

-Coaches Award: (recognizes leadership, teachable attitude and positive testimony)
+Coach's Award: (recognizes leadership, teachable attitude, and positive testimony)